High-order finite element methods for three-dimensional multicomponent convection-diffusion: Numerical examples

 To quantify the accuracy of our numerical solutions, we measure $L^2$-errors in the mole fraction constraint $\norm{1 - \textstyle\sum_{i=1}^n x_{h,i}}_{L^2(\Omega)}$ and (nondimensionalized) mass-average constraint $\norm{v_h - \Psi_h \textstyle\sum_{i=1}^n J_{h,i}}_{L^2(\Omega)^d}$.
 In \Cref{fig:high_vs_low} we plot these errors against the number of degrees of freedom (DOFs) of the finite element spaces.
 In blue we plot the approach of holding the mesh fixed and varying $k \in \{2, \ldots, 5 \}$, and in red the approach of holding $k=2$ fixed and uniformly refining the mesh.

-When $k=2$ on the coarse mesh, the finite element space has $7.6 \times 10^5$ DOFs, while on the fine mesh for $k=2$ there are $5.9 \times 10^6$ DOFs.
-When $k=5$ on the coarse mesh there are $6.3 \times 10^6$ DOFs, which is comparable to that of $k=2$ on the fine mesh.
+When $k=2$ on the coarse mesh, the finite element space has $7.4 \times 10^5$ DOFs, while on the fine mesh for $k=2$ there are $5.7 \times 10^6$ DOFs.
+When $k=5$ on the coarse mesh there are $6.1 \times 10^6$ DOFs, which is comparable to that of $k=2$ on the fine mesh.
 However, we see from \Cref{fig:high_vs_low} that the $k=5$ discretization achieves significantly lower $L^2$-errors than the $k=2$ discretization on the fine mesh.
 In fact, even taking $k \in \{3, 4\}$ leads to a greater accuracy than the $k=2$ discretization on the fine mesh, and for a much lower DOF count.
+These findings are corroborated in \Cref{fig:high_vs_low_2} where, taking the $k=5$ solution as a reference solution, the errors in all fields (against this reference solution) are again lower for $k \in \{3, 4\}$ on the coarse mesh than for $k=2$ on the refined mesh.
 These findings indicate that a high-order discretization may be a more efficient choice for a given DOF count, and motivate the future study of preconditioners for this case.